treee111/wahooMapsCreator/docs/FAQ.md

 ## Connection from Wahoo device to computer
 ### I can't see my Wahoo device on my computer
-If ADB does not seam to work with your PC and Wahoo:
+If ADB does not seem to work with your PC and Wahoo:
 - try to do the [Authorization](COPY_TO_WAHOO.md#authorize-wahoo-device) multiple times
 - try another USB cable.
 Some cables do not support adb / file transfer